NotCorrectlyDonated/Oregon_Historical_Fires/README.md

 ### Fires Located using Mapbox

-In order to correctly see the graphs, we will need an account in plotly mapbox, as a token is needed to proccess this kind of graphs, more information is shown (HERE).
+In order to correctly see the graphs, we will need an account in plotly mapbox, as a token is needed to proccess this kind of graphs, more information is shown [here](https://plotly.com/chart-studio-help/make-a-mapbox-map/).
 Screenshots will be attached to have a preview of the work done.

 The first graph shows all the fires located in the state of Oregon with size class badge: